bilek993/CLUSEK/README.md

 ## Redistribution

 For easier, consistent and bug-free application redistribution for end-user, the special power shell script can be used.
-To execute this script you enter below command in your PowerShell terminal:
+To execute this script you enter below commands in your PowerShell terminal:

 > Set-ExecutionPolicy Unrestricted -force